1 Which Cloud Providers Can I Use for Mendix?

 Along with a database and optionally a storage service, you will be able to run your application.

-For more information, see How to Run a Mendix Docker Image in the Mendix documentation.
+For more information, see How to Run a Mendix Docker Image in the Mendix Developer Portal Guide.

 3.1 How Does Mendix Run on Kubernetes?